By: Elise D. Berlan, MD, MPH, FAAP

 Raising an infant the second time around can be a deeply rewarding and invigorating experience.
 However, it's a good idea for older caregivers to have a plan in place for guardianship in the event they experience health declines.

 Adoption is another option for teens who want to have their baby but don't feel ready or able to become a parent.
-Over 2 million couples are currently waiting to adopt, love, and care for a baby in the U.S.—which translates into three dozen couples in line for every child placed for adoption.
+About one to two million families are currently waiting to adopt, love and care for a baby in the United States.

 If your teen is considering adoption, here are some basic things to know: